Generic Name: esomeprazole magnesium and naproxen

 Overdosage of esomeprazole:

-A single oral dose of esomeprazole at 510 mg/kg (about 103 times the human dose on a body surface area basis) was lethal to rats.
+A single oral dose of esomeprazole at 510 mg/kg (about 124 times the human dose on a body surface area basis for a 60 kg person) was lethal to rats.
 The major signs of acute toxicity were reduced motor activity, changes in respiratory frequency, tremor, ataxia, and intermittent clonic convulsions.

 The symptoms described in connection with deliberate esomeprazole overdose (limited experience of doses in excess of 240 mg/day) are transient.
 Single doses of 80 mg of esomeprazole were uneventful.
 Reports of overdosage with omeprazole in humans may also be relevant.
 Doses ranged up to 2,400 mg (120 times the usual recommended clinical dose).
 Manifestations were variable, but included confusion, drowsiness, blurred vision, tachycardia, nausea, diaphoresis, flushing, headache, dry mouth, and other adverse reactions similar to those seen in normal clinical experience (see omeprazole package insert - Adverse Reactions).
 No specific antidote for esomeprazole is known.
 Since esomeprazole is extensively protein bound, it is not expected to be removed by dialysis.
 In the event of overdosage, treatment should be symptomatic and supportive.

 If overexposure occurs, call the Poison Control Center at 1-800-222-1222.